YunyiShen/YunyiShen/README.md

 I’m a statistician working on ecological (and some other biological) questions.
 Also have some interest in astrostatistics, particularly astronomical time series.
-Currently an incoming PhD student in statistics at the University of Toronto but in a gap year physically located in Madison WI.
+Currently in a gap year physically located in Madison WI.

 Quick Facts: